OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/TCP.Watch.01/README.md

 As seen above, the current network (in this case) is `Sonic-00e0_EXT`.
 We need to change that.

-On recent versions of Raspian, look into `wpa_supplicant.conf`:
+On recent versions of Rasbpian, look into `wpa_supplicant.conf`:
 ```
 $ cat /etc/wpa_supplicant/wpa_supplicant.conf
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev